artur-simon/mini-project-product-api/README.md

 Requests can be made to the following endpoint:
 `https://simpleprojectproductapi.herokuapp.com/graphql`

-This is a simple project using NET.Core EntityFramework and GraphQl to enable an API\n that is able to fully CRUD.
+This is a simple project using NET.Core EntityFramework and GraphQl to enable an API

+that is able to fully CRUD.

 I took a code-first approach, so the DB should be configured to reflect the given context.